Sunbather (album): Music and lyrics

+Wealth disparity is a reoccurring theme in the album's lyrics, though Clarke's view of the album is "apolitical and more focused on emotion and internal feelings, and adjusting to the realities of adulthood."
+According to Clarke, "Dream House" was written about "the obsession with wealth", and the lyrics came from his feelings of jealousy over seeing other people's San Francisco houses as "a symbol of everything I don’t have."
+Its outro lyrics were drawn from a text conversation that Clarke had with "this girl I was totally in love with."
+The title track is about income inequality in San Francisco, which Clarke contemplated while driving around San Luis Obispo while living in one of the area's poorer neighborhoods.
+"The Pecan Tree" touches upon Clarke's strained relationship with his father.

 Artwork and title

 The cover artwork for Sunbather was designed by Nick Steinhardt of Touché Amoré, who also designed the band's 2011 debut album Roads to Judah.
 The original photograph is credited to Ryan Aylsworth.
 The pink and orange colors on the cover are meant to resemble the color seen on the inside of one's eyelids when lying in the sun.
 The inspiration to have the title Sunbather written out in a simple, block formation was drawn from Pulp's 2001 album We Love Life.
 George Clarke named the album "Sunbather" because, "that's the feeling it gives me.
 It is the sadness and the frustration and the anger that comes with striving for perfection.
 Dreaming of warmth and love despite the pain of idealism."
+He recalled watching a woman in a wealthy neighborhood sunbathing on her front lawn and juxtaposed her life with his as an uneducated, poor, struggling 22-year-old.